gregmagolan/abc-demo-build-with-aot-universal/README.md

   * run `yarn install`
   * run either `yarn build:webpack` or `yarn build:closure` (these both build the server bundle as well)
   * run `yarn serve` to serve the app on port 8888
-  * run `yarn explore:browser` to launch source-map-explorer on the browser bundle
+  * run `yarn explore:browser:closure` to launch source-map-explorer on the browser closure built bundle
-  * run `yarn explore:server` to launch source-map-explorer on the server bundle

 ### Some notes on configuration